• Skip to primary navigation

 Plus, alcohol fortification helps them survive long sea voyages.

-So, in conclusion, next time you buy a bottle of wine, make sure you do your research properly.
+So, overall, next time you buy a bottle of wine, make sure you do your research properly.

 How to Choose Between Madeira and Marsala?